Fetlach/Fetlach.github.io/_posts/2025-03-17-making-conlangs-into-fonts.md

 <center><img src="/assets/img/post_neography/IOSvsNotFontComparison.PNG" class="img-fluid"></center><br>

 I sidestepped around this issue for the meantime by writing a script to convert my input string into a version with the explicit characters for the combined glyphs, though may properly address it in the future by setting up a debugging environment.
 Always make sure to test!

-<h2> Further usage </h2>

-I have plans for splashing the results from this project into other future side projects as they pop up.
-Text rendering is almost universally supported outside of a few edge cases, so why not?